 I’m personally super excited about this and some of the scenarios that this starts to unlock for our customers.
 This just touches on that a little bit more.
 We really want to solve, again, that identity proofing, enrollment, verification, and recovery process.

 And doing it in a scalable and a secure way.
 We’re also starting to think about how we need to evolve the policy framework around credential enrollment management in particular.

-And so do things like targeting specific applications and whether or not you can enroll if you're accessing those applications, how often and when we should prompt the users to actually enroll in credentials so you can drive that mass credential, that mass MFA, roll out problem statement for users at large, and then obviously, the identity proofing capabilities that I just mentioned.
+And so do things like targeting specific applications and whether or not you can enrol if you’re accessing those applications, how often and when we should prompt the users to actually enrol in credentials so you can drive that mass credential, that mass MFA, roll out problem statement for users at large, and then obviously, the identity proofing capabilities that I just mentioned.

 The last thing I want to touch on is around adaptive authentication.
 Adaptive authentication, we like to think about in terms of, first we frame it up in terms of contextual access management.
 Contextual access management is just a fancy way of saying, let’s look at all the different context coming in around the authentication and then let’s drive the right security requirements to authenticate to Okta service based on that context.

 You’ve seen us make investments around network contexts.
 Things like network zones.
 You’ve seen us make investments around location context.
 So we can do geographic based policy decisions, locations you’re logging in from.

 We can do new location detection.
 You’ve seen us make investments around device context or device trust feature.
 We have a new device detection feature.
 We actually fingerprint devices now from the browsers, send that to the Okta service and build a behavioural profile around those users and the devices that they’re authenticating from.

 But what we’re doing with all that context is, you can build static policy on it today.
 But eventually, we also want to make that easily consumable from a risk standpoint.